-There is no sure way to prevent bladder cancer.
+There's no sure way to prevent bladder cancer.
 But some risk factors can be controlled to help reduce your risk.
-Don’t smoke and limit exposure and protect yourself from chemicals.
+Don’t smoke and stay away from other people's smoke.
+Limit workplace exposure and protect yourself from chemicals.
 It may also help to drink a lot of water and eat a healthy diet with lots of fruits and vegetables.

 Are there screening tests for bladder cancer?

-There are no regular screening tests for bladder cancer.
+There are no routine screening tests for bladder cancer.
 Screening tests are done to check for disease in people who don’t have symptoms.

 What are the symptoms of bladder cancer?

 - Blood in your urine.
 Blood is often the first sign of bladder cancer.
 The color of urine may be pink or deep red, depending on the amount of blood.
-You may have clots of blood in the urine.
+You may see clots of blood in your urine.